mlyzy/GREClue/README.md

         })
     return items
   ```
-* (2)GREClue-K-medoids: We replace GREClue with GREClue-K-medoids, which first predicts the number of clusters using the data point density estimation method and then performs clustering using K-medoids.
+* (2)GREClue-K-medoids: We replace GREClue with GREClue-K-medoids, which first predicts the number of clusters using the data point density estimation method and then performs clustering using K-medoids:
   ```
   python K-medoids/pipeline.py --data_dir data --k 3 --model bigcode/starcoder2-3b --ra 1.0 --rb 1.5
   ```
-* (3)GREClue-RMALL: We replace GREClue with GREClue-RMALL, which removes FSG and entropy-based deep clustering method, and uses K-medoids for clustering.
+* (3)GREClue-RMALL: We replace GREClue with GREClue-RMALL, which removes FSG and entropy-based deep clustering method, and uses K-medoids for clustering:
   ```
   Delete lines 53-57 and 66-68 in /K-medoids/pipeline.py and replace line 69 -> z=s_vec
   ```
 ### RQ4 Parallel Debugging Effectiveness
 We simulate the parallel debugging process based on the results of the failure indexing approaches.

-(1) cluster the failing tests according to the results of the failure indexing approaches.
+(1) cluster the failing tests according to the results of the failure indexing approaches:
   ```
   python Entropy_based_clustering/GREClue_code.py
   ```